Tokenmaxxing Is What Happens When You Measure Wrong

 Tokenmaxxing is a symptom of organizations that changed the tooling without changing the measurement system.
 They told engineers "use AI" and then measured whether engineers used AI.

-The reason it hasn't been a problem on my teams is that we never measured usage.
-We measured whether the infrastructure we built around AI was working.
+The pattern that works is to never measure usage in the first place.
+Measure whether the infrastructure built around AI is working.
 Are the CI agents catching real issues?
 Are the cookbooks producing consistent code?
 Are the long-running agents cutting useful PRs or noisy ones?
-The investment was in making AI productive, not in making engineers look AI-productive.

 If I had one thing to tell another director about to mandate AI adoption: invest in the infrastructure to absorb AI output before you invest in generating more of it.
-Build the review pipeline, the quality gates, the skills, the cookbooks.
-Make it easy to use AI well.
-Make it hard to use AI badly.
+Build the review pipeline, the quality gates, the skill libraries, the cookbooks.
 Then you don't need to track tokens, because the system itself ensures that tokens translate to outcomes.

 The alternative is tokenmaxxing.
 And tokenmaxxing is just lines-of-code theater with a bigger cloud bill.